Parth-Surve2007/bAIsed/README.md

 - Simulate what-if remediation scenarios and estimate trade-offs.
 - Generate Gemini-powered audit reports with findings and recommendations.
 - Export analysis assets for Google Colab, TensorBoard What-If Tool, and advanced JSON workflows.

 ---

-## How The System Works

-The app has two layers:

-### Frontend

-The frontend is a browser workbench built with HTML, CSS, and JavaScript.
-It handles file upload, form interactions, result rendering, charting, AI report display, and export actions.

-### Backend

-The backend is a Flask application that exposes analysis endpoints.
-It reads datasets, computes fairness metrics, detects patterns, profiles risk, runs simulations, and formats results for the UI.

-### End-to-End Flow

-1. The user uploads a dataset or selects a demo.
-2. The frontend sends the file or dataset ID to the Flask API.
-3. The backend standardizes the data and identifies likely protected and outcome columns.
-4. The analysis pipeline computes fairness metrics and risk signals.
-5. The frontend renders the metrics, charts, and explanations.
-6. If requested, Gemini turns the findings into a long-form narrative report.
-7. The user can export the analysis for follow-up in external tools.

----